russell-parrott/reet/README.md

 The outputs are simple, hard, and portable.
 They can be cited in enforcement, contracts, or disputes without translation.

+## The Stages of Accountability

+- **Sovereignty & Evidence**: This is the baseline: the minimum conditions of user power.
+A system must allow refusal without penalty, exit without harm, and guarantee that every decision can be traced back to its source.
+It must also preserve memory so harm cannot be erased or disguised as isolated mistakes.
+These four rights — to refuse, to leave, to trace, and to remember — define sovereignty.
+Without them, nothing else matters.

+- **Authority & Fairness**: Once sovereignty is proven, the next demand is authority.
+Users must not be trapped in powerless loops.
+Escalation must lead to people with real authority to overturn outcomes.
+Safeguards must be available to all users equally, not gated by language, geography, or payment tier.
+Evidence must be durable, verifiable, and admissible in disputes.
+Together, these conditions ensure fairness and prevent accountability from being reduced to theatre.

+- **Integrity & Closure**: At the highest stage, evasions must be shut down completely.
+Safeguards must work in practice, not just on paper.
+Consent must be genuine and reversible.
+Remedies must arrive within real deadlines.
+Metrics must measure harm resolved, not performance theatre.
+Responsibility must follow the chain, across vendors and jurisdictions, with no loopholes left open.
+Harm must be recognised in all its forms — financial, emotional, reputational, and systemic.
+Only then can a system claim full integrity.

 ## Why this matters

 The purpose of REET is not to measure sentiment.
 It is to create evidence that regulators, buyers and individuals can rely on.